MaxBenChrist/MaxBenChrist.github.io/_posts/2016-05-08-add-permuted-features.markdown

 Hence, to address both the problem of overfitting in general and to address the individual feature significance, I propose to

-*„Always add random permuted versions of the features to your model“.*
+*„Always add randomly permuted versions of the features to your model“.*
 {: style="text-align: center"}